|NAME||DATE OFFICE COMMENCED||DATE OF RETIREMENT||REPRESENTING|

 As a profession, Ian is dedicated to helping businesses understand and find finance, which he is happy to be able to bring to Turton.
 Ian hopes he can have a positive impact on the school for all pupils and teachers.

-Ian has 3 children, the eldest of whom started at Turton in September this year.
+Ian has 3 children, the eldest of whom is at Turton.

 Ian has business interests in Independent Business Finance Company Ltd, Compare Invoice Finance Ltd and Express Loans 4 Business Ltd. His term of office expires on 16.10.20